alanyliu/book-exchange/README.md

   - Google API Client
   - Google OAuth Client

+Data stored in Commons CSV format.

 A portion of the project in Python is also available in this repo (see main.py, requests.py, and setup.py).
 Below are the necessary dependencies:
   - pandas
   - requests
   - BeautifulSoup
   - gspread & ServiceAccountCredentials
   - pprint

-Data in Commons CSV format.
+## Credits:
+  - Baeldung
+  - Sheets API for Google Developers